-Incentives for Project Sites are provided up to the amounts shown in the table below.
-Applicants may qualify for the base incentive, at a minimum, and payment amounts shall be determined by the total eligible project costs (Eligible Costs may be found under Section 2.5).
+Incentives for Project Sites are provided at the amounts shown in the table below.
+Applicants may qualify for the base incentive, at a minimum, and payment amounts shall be determined by the total number of eligible ports installed.

-NOTE: To increase Applicant diversity and allow more Applicants to be competitive, no single entity may receive more than 25% of the total funding available.
+Note: To increase Applicant diversity and allow more Applicants to be competitive, no single entity may receive more than 25% of the total funding available.
 Applicants and Incentive Recipients must affirm that they are not coordinating with affiliated companies to manipulate a single-Applicant cap.